kushaldas/tunir/docs/aws.rst

 AWS support
 ============

-.. note:: This is still only on git, not on any release.
+.. note:: New feature from 0.13 release

 Now we have support to use AWS for testing using Tunir.
 We can have both HVM, and paravirtual types of instances to run the test.
+You will require [Python libcloud](https://libcloud.apache.org/) for the same.

 Example of HVM
 ---------------